 After 10 long years, our family has joined the double comma club!
-We are young millionaires!
+We are now millionaires!

 While this feat is awesome and we feel really proud of it, it’s important to point out some privileges we’ve had right off the bat.